 Canadian history at least provides us with an explanation and a reasonable “excuse” for the original legal separation of Indians from non-Indians.
 But now there is no such excuse for our courts, our governments, and our governing classes generally, to further entrench and expand this inherently illiberal and segregationist situation.
 But even though they have the best of intentions, that’s what they’re doing.

-Therefore, in order that the essentially segregationist and benignly racist nature of this situation be brought to the fore and kept there, in order to continually highlight how this situation runs counter to our modern Canadian, liberal, humanist hard-wiring, and in order that the wrong and discomfiting nature of what is happening be not just read, but felt, I will sometimes use, (but not exclusively), as if it were a verbal hairshirt, that precise, legal, racial term- Indian.
+Therefore, in order that the essentially segregationist and benignly racist nature of this situation be brought to the fore and kept there, in order to continually highlight how this situation runs counter to our modern Canadian, liberal, humanist hard-wiring, and in order that the wrong and discomfiting nature of what is happening be not just read, but felt, I will often use, as if it were a verbal hairshirt, that precise, legal, racial term- Indian.

 If the reader feels uncomfortable seeing and reading the word everywhere because it “sounds racist,” then good!
 That’s the point!
 In today’s Canadian context it is inherently racist!
 And as such it’s inherently wrong that it’s in our constitution, statutes and court decisions in the way it is.